How does the Love is Love Farm CSA work?

 Click here for Harvest Calendar.

-The cost of the 2017 Summer/Fall Session CSA is $445 (+ $20 annual membership fee for non-East Lake Commons residents *if unpaid*) for FULL SHARES and $240 (+ $20 annual membership fee for non-East Lake Commons residents *if unpaid*) for HALF SHARES.
+The cost of the 2018 Winter Session CSA is $140 for FULL SHARES and $75 for HALF SHARES.
 Half shares are exactly one half of full shares.
 Payment can be made in full or by deposit by check or here online.

 What doES CSA Membership include?